Miroslav Rada

 Miroslav Rada (born 6 August 1976) is a Czech former professional footballer who played as a defender.
 He played in his native Czech Republic for Sparta Prague and FK Teplice, appearing in the Czech First League more than 100 times.
 Rada joined Hungarian side Zalaegerszegi in 2003, but after failing to agree contract terms, he returned to play in the Czech Republic, signing for Ústí nad Labem in the Bohemian Football League in August 2003.
 After playing lower league football in Germany, he again returned to the Czech Republic, playing for Sokol Brozany in the Czech Fourth Division in 2010.
+He was the captain of the side.